RaghaviPreeti/RaghaviPreeti/README.md

 #### What I’m Currently Working On

-- Focused on developing a strong foundation in network security through Hack The Box’s Junior Cybersecurity Analyst path and CCNA preparation.
-- Gaining hands-on experience in packet analysis, network defense, and core networking concepts to build toward a career in cybersecurity operations.
+- Transitioning my core network security background into the AI Security domain.
+I am currently exploring the AI Security Path to master threat modeling for AI models, prompt injection defense, and securing data pipelines in automated environments.

 ### 📁 Featured Portfolio